Preview: Ganance Heir Smart Disc Comparison (Smarts for your Traditional Watch)

 This means if you’re looking to replace your Chronos or Trivoly, the Ganance would fill that void.
 The absence of a heart rate monitor isn’t a deal breaker for me (I do have a Fitbit for those moments in my life).
 The one thing I am interested in is the IPX rating.
 IP67 is water resistant.
 In real terms, this means washing your hands is fine and they should survive a minor spill.
 I haven’t been able to identify the IPX rating of the Ganance.

 I haven’t compared the charging tech or battery life, as I feel this is better left to a formal review.
-The Chronos charged via a little clip-in dock that was powered by USB.
+In the beta, I’m getting just over a day.
+The Chronos charged via a little clip-in dock that was powered by micro USB.

 Ganance Heir: Availability

-Right now, the Ganance Heir smart disc is available for pre-order at US$149 and ships September 2023.
-As soon as I get my hands on one, I’ll write up a full Ganance Heir review.
+Right now, the Ganance Heir smart disc is available for pre-order and ships September Spring 2025.
+As soon as I get my hands on the full release, I’ll write up a full Ganance Heir review.
 I am hopeful it will live up to the promise, as I have been eager to find a way to make my traditional watch just a little bit smarter.
 I will emphasize, that the Chronos and Trivoly are now discontinued, so if you want to upgrade your traditional watch with smarts, the Ganance is currently the only real option.

 Hope this helps someone else!

-Important: I am not affiliated with any of the manufacturers, brands, services, or websites listed on this page and this is my personal experience.
-If you find this helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
+Any and all advice, guides, and reviews are unbiased and based on my personal experience.
+If you buy through affiliate links, I may earn commissions, which helps support my website.
+This does not have an impact on posts or my opinion of any reviewed products.
+If you find this post helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
 It keeps this page ad-free.
 Thank you!

 Scroll to Top